Cultural Foundations of Education

 The student must have a major professor to advise and supervise the student's studies as specified in Graduate School regulations.
 A student who is not assigned to an advisor at time of admission should immediately contact the Department Chair.

 The program in Cultural Foundations of Education requires a minimum of 30 graduate credits, divided among the following: required core courses (15); focus work (minimum 9 graduate credits), electives (minimum 6 graduate credits).

 The required core for all students consists of the following 15 credits: Ed Pol 702, Cultural Foundations of Education Graduate Seminar (3), EdPol 705 Sociology of Education and Community Engagement (3), EdPol 710 Research Methods in Cultural Foundations (3), EdPol 740 Modern Philosophies of Education and Community (3), and EdPol 750 History of Education in American Communities (3).
 Each of these required courses has a set of major questions that guide the instructor and the students.
 Ed Pol 702 must be taken in the first two semesters after a student enrolls in the program.

 In addition to the core courses, Cultural Foundations majors must complete a minimum of 9 credits in the Department of Educational Policy and Community Studies that may be focused in the following areas: alternative education, multicultural education, peace education, urban education, and educational policy.
 They will select this focus with the help of an advisor.

-In order to individualize the program, a maximum of 9 graduate credits of electives is selected with the advisor to enhance the specific professional goals of the student.
+In order to individualize the program, a maximum of 6 graduate credits of electives is selected in consultation with the advisor to enhance the specific professional goals of the student.
 These credits may be selected from courses within the Department, courses in other departments in the School of Education, or courses outside of the School of Education.
 A maximum of 3 credits of Independent Reading and 3 credits of fieldwork may be included in the program.

 Capstone Paper/Project or Thesis